Frequently Asked Questions

 Is the CLA a real Union?

-The Christian Labor Association is a bona fide independent union recognized by the United States Government through the National Labor Relations Board.
+The Christian Labor Association is a bona fide independent union recognized by the United States Government through the National Labor Relations Board and Department of Labor.

 Where is the CLA – I haven’t heard of them?

 The CLA is comprised of members located throughout the United States.
-Although there are larger unions, you will feel the support from union members across the country working in building construction, highway and heavy construction, transportation, manufacturing, service, and agricultural industries.
+As a member of the CLA you will feel the support from union members across the country working in building construction, highway and heavy construction, transportation, manufacturing, service, and agricultural industries.

 What about the reference to “Christian” ?